unicode-org/icu/docs/userguide/conversion/index.md

 Unicode characters to the same codepage byte sequence.
 Even though some character information is lost, the text is still readable.

-ICU's converter API has the following main features:
+ICU’s converter API has the following main features:

 1. Unicode surrogate support